CMakePP/CMaize/docs/source/developer/kwargs.rst

         )
     endfunction()

 Our actual function remains the same.
+Note that with this single adjustment the ``Kwargs`` instance now knows about all keywords needed by ``fxn_2`` (and its subfunctions) without us having to explicitly list them.
+The only coupling we pick up is to the name of the subfunction.
+Furthermore, this coupling is encapsulated to functions that call ``our_fxn``.